department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Headstones, Grave Markers, Medallions | Veterans Affairs
-title: Request Veterans Headstones, Grave Markers, and Medallions
+heading: Request Veterans Headstones, Grave Markers, and Medallions
 display_title: Headstones, Markers or Medallions
 description: Find out how to apply for Veterans grave markers, headstones, and medallions to honor the service of a Veteran or eligible family member.
 Learn who is eligible for these honors, who can apply for the items, and what information you'll need to put on a headstone or marker.
 order: 1